common-voice/cv-sentence-extractor/README.md

 ```

 This list will be automatically used if present when you run the scrapping on step 2 from the Usage section.

+## Getting your rules/blacklist incorporated

+In order to get your language rules and blacklist incorporated in this repo, you will need to create a pull request explaining the following:

+- How many sentences did you get at the end?
+- How did you create the blacklist file?
+- Get at least 3 different native speakers (ideally linguistics) to review a random sample of 100-500 sentences and estimate the average error ratio and comment (or link their comment) in the PR.

+Once we have your rules into the repo, we will be able to run the extraction from our side and incorporate the sentences into Common Voice repo.
+But please, take note that we have limited resources and we can't guarantee a specific date for us to run this process (we are looking into automating it)